 1. “Personality goes a long way, especially for the length of time you will be working with them.”

-Throughout Lisa’s at the Hospital for Sick Children and her involvement with medical conferences and workshops, she developed a keen interest in Event Planning, leading her to complete the Event and Meeting Management program at George Brown College.
+Throughout Lisa’s stay at the Hospital for Sick Children and her involvement with medical conferences and workshops, she developed a keen interest in Event Planning, leading her to complete the Event and Meeting Management program at George Brown College.

 LJ Events is a day of coordination service created to ensure your event